-6 One should not infer that pro- and post-speech gestures are necessarily accompanied with onomatopoeia.
-This is not the case in (i), which involves a gesture representing a silent action.
+&lt;sup>7 One should not infer that pro- and post-speech gestures are necessarily accompanied with onomatopoeia.
+This is not the case in (i), which involves a silent gesture: the speaker's eyes are gradually closed as his head is tilted forward and downward, thus representing a person falling asleep.

-(i) In two minutes, our Chair will DOZE-OFF
+(i) In two minutes, our Chair will DOZE-OFF.
+(Schlenker 2018b)